isomerpages/csc-corp/pages/faq.md

 <p><b>Note:</b> Whenever possible, we will send the PPLs as soon as the programme is confirmed.
 In most cases, we can only confirm the programme 3 weeks before it starts.</p>

-<p class="mini-header">Contacting us</p>
-	<p>Find out more on our <a target="_blank" href="/contact-us">Contact Us</a> page</p>

 <h4 id="wrt-officers">Withdrawing / Replacing / Transferring Your Officers for Programmes</h4>

-<p>All requests for withdrawal, replacement and/or transfer of participants are to be submitted by an agency’s TC via a Withdrawal / Replacement / Transfer Request Form in the TC module on the CSC Programme Portal.
-CSC will no longer handle email requests from learners, and will re-direct them back to their TCs.</p>
+<p>All requests for withdrawal, replacement and/or transfer of participants are to be submitted by an agency’s TC via a Withdrawal / Replacement / Transfer Request Form on the CSC LEARN platform.
+CSC will not handle email requests from learners, and will re-direct them back to their TCs.</p>

 <p>TCs will be prompted to provide the following information:</p>